Introduction to our route

-From Nonogasta it’s a nice and scenic now paved all the way climb to the top of the Cuesta de Miranda and an equally nice long descent into Villa Union.
+From Nonogasta it’s a nice and scenic climb now paved all the way to the top of the Cuesta de Miranda and an equally nice long descent into Villa Union.
 Villa Union is the gateway to the Talampaya National Park and has numerous hotels, hostels and campsites.

-Talampaya National Park offers a reasonable (payed) campsite with hot showers and toilets (70 pesos per person per night in 2017).
-There is not much protection from sun and wind here but the visitors center has a nice air-co seating area where we spend most of the day waiting for our tour to leave.
+Talampaya National Park offers a reasonable (paid) campsite with hot showers and toilets (70 pesos per person per night in 2017).
+There is not much protection from sun and wind here but the visitors center has a nice air-co area where we spend most of the day waiting for our tour to leave.
 The restaurant serves meals and sells drinks.
 A visit to the park is recommended.
 The park offers a guided bike tour.
 You cannot use your own bike and there is a minimal group size of 6 persons.

 Ishigualasto Provincial Park was the next scenic spot along our route.
-At the moment we visited the park there were no options to camp (the campsite was under reconstruction) or any other accommodation.
+At the moment we visited the park there were no options to camp (the campsite was under reconstruction) nor any other accommodation.
 We stayed one night in a simple hostel in Los Baldecitos and another night (illegally) along the main road through the park.
 The park itself can only be visited by car or motorbike, in convoy and escorted by a park ranger.
 You can get water at the park office (toilets).